 I grew up in Holy Cross Parish at 48th and Poppleton.
-My mother, Marilyn, was a nurse at the old St. Joe’s Hospital and later at Bergan.
-My father, Terry, worked at MUD and was a well-known lead guitar player and vocalists for the rock band Bittersweet.
+My mother, Marilyn, was a nurse at the old St. Joe’s Hospital and later at Bergen.
+My father, Terry, worked at MUD and was a well-known lead guitar player and vocalists for several rock bands, most notably Bittersweet.

 In 1984, my family moved to Millard and I graduated from Millard North High School in 1989.
-I was a fine arts major at UNO but transferred later to UNL.
+I was a fine arts major and Alpha Xi Delta at UNO but transferred later to UNL.
 On weekends I could generally be found at Howard Street Tavern, Arthur’s or, of course, The Dubliner.

-I was married before I finished college and the real drama began.
-I never finished college, a fact that haunts me every day.
+I was married my senior year in college and my real life began.
+I never did get my degree and it still bothers me.
 I made a deal with my husband that after I put him through college, it would be my turn.
 My turn never came.
 I had four children.
 One was born with non-verbal autism and epilepsy.
 He was profoundly disabled and required constant care and attention, which I was honored to provide.
 He was the love of my life.
-September 21st marked the fourth anniversary of his death.
-I also had two sons with nephrogenic diabetes insipidus.
-Both turned out to be remarkable kids, with great character and love in their hearts, but their formative years required their share of fear and accommodation.
-And, I have one beautiful daughter who tries my patience with her adolescent desires, but she is my dream girl.
+September 21st marked the fifth anniversary of his death.
+I also had two children with nephrogenic diabetes insipidus.
+Both turned out to be remarkable kids, with great character and love in their hearts, but their formative years required more than their share of fear and accommodation.
+And, I have one beautiful daughter who tries my patience with her adolescent proclivities, but she is my dream girl.

 When you go through the raw and painful challenges of raising a profoundly disabled child, it changes you.
 I loved my music and art, but when your world hinges on life and death issues, interests become much more basic.
-Real life pushes everything into a pile labeled “no time for fiction,” So, I began to study news, history and politics, and I guess you’d say I became somewhat of an activist, although I prefer to look at it just as a mom taking care of her family.
+Real life pushes everything else into a pile labeled “no time for fiction,” So, I began to study news, history and politics, and I guess you’d say I became somewhat of an activist, although I prefer to look at it just as a mom taking care of her family.

-I try not to blame my former husband for not living up to my expectations.
+Not surprising, my husband and I didn’t make it too far after Mattie died.
 So much of our life was just putting one foot in front of the other.
-In the heat of the chaos, I had to declare bankruptcy.
-Medical bills and being left on my own were more than I could handle, and I had to commit myself twice to a mental health facility for “rest.”
+On my own, medical bills, no job, bankruptcy – it finally all became more than I could handle, and I committed myself to a mental hospital for “rest.”
 You can’t imagine how difficult it is to say that out loud, but I don’t feel any real shame.
-It’s more like a badge of honor that I wear for having survived.
+It’s more like a badge of honor that I even survived – many don’t.